openscad/openscad/tests/WinReadme.txt

 executables are in the PATH environment variable.
 As a workaround, you can edit the OpenSCAD_Test_Console.py file to set their location.

--Text-tests that produce different output than expected will throw a failure to find the 'diff' command under windows.

 See Also:

     ./doc/testing.txt